jcastro-geodb/geodb-dlt-core/client/README.md

 Then, in the root of this app (/client), open a terminal and run `yarn install`.
 To run the app, issue the following command: `npm run electron-dev`.

 # Create-React-App Electron README

+=> Don't follow this unless you know what you are doing.
+The above should be enough

 # Prerrequisites